Bolujxl/productspage-showcase/README.md

 I have used UseState multiple times to implement a counter in other projects but this is the first time i'm using it to implement a shopping cart functionality.

-This come props drilling, which is a common problem in React, where props are passed down through multiple levels of components.
+This brings in props drilling, which is a common problem in React, where props are passed down through multiple levels of components.

 I asked claude to refactor my code and it mentioned to me that for a start and a small app this method of props drilling is fine but as the app grows it would be a problem, so it suggested using Context API and useReducer to refactor my code.